valory-xyz/trader-quickstart/README.md

 ##### Tool selection

-Sometimes, a mech tool might temporarily misbehave.
+Sometimes, a mech tool might temporarily return invalid results.
 As a result, the service would end up performing mech calls without being able to use the response.
 Assuming that this tool has a large reward rate in the policy weights, the service might end up spending a considerable amount of xDAI before adjusting the tool's reward rate,